Article author on a wide range of subjects! Enjoys writing for many Hubpages sites.

-In the Schrute Farms promotional materials Dwight presents Andy and Angela, the fellow representing a funeral home from the career fair (Season 4, Episode 13: "Job Fair") appears.
-He is photographed seated with a much younger bride flanking him on his left.
+Dwight shows Andy and Angela some Schrute Farms promotional materials.
+The gentleman representing a funeral home from the career fair (Season 4, Episode 13: "Job Fair") appears in the brochure.
+He's flanked by a much younger bride in the photo.

 In the montage of Recyclops' (excellently portrayed by Dwight) history, the order of receptionists is incorrect: in reality, Ronni (played by Dale Raoul on the right) replaced Pam when she moved to New York for design school, then Ryan replaces Ronni after he is ousted from Dunder Mifflin for fraud.
 In the flashback, however, Ryan precedes Ronni as the receptionist.

 Dunder Mifflin had an unusually high number of green-eyed employees.
 Six of the twenty (30%) main employees had green eyes (Jim, Michael, Angela, Pam, Nellie, and Pete), while only about 2% of the world's population is green-eyed!

 Similarly, approximately 2% of the world's population has red hair; however, three out of twenty (15%) Dunder Mifflinites are red heads: Erin, Nellie, and Meredith!

 Season 6, Episode 22: "Secretary's Day"

 During a confessional, Andy says the following: "If it wasn't for secretaries, I wouldn't have a stepmom."

 However, in later episodes, Andy's parents are still married (see Episode 4 of Season 8: "Garden Party").